qrvey/partner-portal/docs/embedding/widgets/analytics/analytic-suite.md

 ## Sample
 The following sample shows the way this widget is used in an HTML page.
 Please note that the example may not include the non-required properties of the configuration object.

-You can copy and paste this code to your application, after replacing the red values with your own valid values, in order to see the embedded widget in action.
+You can copy and paste this code to your application after replacing the red values with your own valid values in order to see the embedded widget in action.
 [sample code:
 ```
 <an-dashboard config="configDashBoard"></an-dashboard>